 Together with the public entities of St Eustatius and Saba, the Public Entity of Bonaire (OLB) has drawn up a draft island ordinance for childcare.
 The Executive Council of Bonaire has presented the draft Island Ordinance Childcare to the Island Council.
 The draft island ordinance has been approved by the Island Council on July 7 of 2020.

-The moment the island ordinance came into effect, all children’s centres and registered host parents must have an operating license to provide childcare.
+The moment the island ordinance came into effect, all children’s centers and registered host parents must have an operating license to provide childcare.
 In order to obtain and maintain this license one should meet several quality requirements, such as a pedagogical policy plan, a minimum level of education and a minimum number of professionals per master group.
-Housing must also meet the requirements.
+Housing must also meet the basic health and safety requirements.
+New organizations must meet all quality requirements immediately.

-New and existing childcare and after-school facilities will soon need an operating license.
+New and existing daycare and after-school facilities will soon need an operating license.
 A transition period has been established for existing organizations: they can receive a temporary exemption.

 The application for this license on Bonaire must be submitted to the Executive Council through the OLB.
 The application contains at least: